How To Fly With a Bike & The Best Airlines to Choose

 Here are a few options for getting you and your bike to and from the airport:

-- Uber or Lyft XL: If you use Uber or Lyft, be sure to get request an XL
+Uber or Lyft XL: If you use Uber or Lyft, be sure to request an XL

-- Rental cars and trucks: If you’re renting a vehicle, reserve a hatchback or open-bed truck.
-Another option are SeaSucker Bike ‘Racks’.
+Rental cars and trucks: If you’re renting a vehicle, reserve a hatchback or open-bed truck.
+Another option is SeaSucker Bike ‘Racks’.
 These are essentially really strong vacuum cup bike racks that are easy to travel with and can attach to any car or vehicle.

 Final Thoughts